balazstth/test0002-react/README.txt

     - Granular imports (e.g. from 'import React from "react";' to a more refined list).
     - Add Enzyme to the project for better GUI, URL hash, etc. testing.
     - Tests.
 Time, time, time.
 I ran out of the two days.
-    - Tests for type safety and data integrity in data mapping (countries, currencies, ISO-codes, etc.).
+    - Tests for type safety and data integrity in data handling (countries, currencies, ISO-codes, etc.).
     - Tests for content rendering.
 I have little experience in that area, so normally I would ask colleagues who already incorporate that in their workflow for directions.
 (I mostly tackled data sets and backend business logic in my testing work so far.)

 ================================================================================